Carlaurence/employee-wage-tracker/README.md

 - 'npm test' to run all test files
 - 'npx jest test/addRate.test.js' to run a specific test file
 - 'npx jest --coverage' to view test coverage

+## Run In Production

+- "npm run prod' This command will generate a /dist folder that contains JavaScript code ready to be executed and runs the app execution.

 ## Logic Summary